Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 - Apart from physical storage, virtual disks are also subject to potential failure.
 However failures in virtual disks are often due to errors in VMFS, which would be either due to incorrect operation of an hypervisor or a security attack on the file system itself.
 Failure in VMFS or virtual disk would impact all the applications in the associated VMs.

 <mark style="background: #BABD00;">SPOF in Network Infrastructure:</mark>
 - Based upon the underlying network infrastructure – SAN, NAS, or converged network type (for example, FCoE, IP SAN, etc.) – the supporting components (NICs, communication paths, interconnect device, etc.) might fail and thus disrupt communication between the devices.
 Apart from physical network component, virtual network is also subject to potential failures.
-These failures in a virtual network could be due to incorrect design, the configuration of the applications realizing these virtual components, or due to security attacks on these applications.
+These failures in a virtual network could be due to incorrect design, the configuration of the applications realising these virtual components, or due to security attacks on these applications.
 - Failure in a virtual network component results in the disruption of communication between the VMs using that component for their communication.

 <mark style="background: #BABD00;">Site:</mark>